The Email module is split into three main parts:

 On some countries, enabling the Always send a copy (Bcc) can be against privacy laws.

-The Send using a smarthost option, forces all outgoing messages to be directed through a special SMTP server, technically named smarthost.
+The Email > Smarthost page, configures all outgoing messages to be directed through a special SMTP server, technically named smarthost.
 A smarthost accepts to relay messages under some restrictions.
 It could check:

 - the client IP address,